Bené Benwikere

-Bené Sylvion Benwikere (/bəˈneɪ bɛnˈwɪkəri/ bə-NAY-_-ben-WIK-ə-ree; born September 3, 1991) is a former American football cornerback.
-He was drafted by the Carolina Panthers in the fifth round of the 2014 NFL Draft.
+Bené Sylvion Benwikere (/bəˈneɪ bɛnˈwɪkəri/ bə-NAY-_-ben-WIK-ə-ree; born September 3, 1991) is an American former professional football cornerback.
+He was selected by the Carolina Panthers in the fifth round of the 2014 NFL draft.
 He played college football at San Jose State.

 Early life

 Benwikere grew up in Los Angeles; his father immigrated to the United States from Nigeria.
 As a freshman, Benwikere attended View Park High School and played eight-man football before transferring to Junípero Serra High School in Gardena, California.
 In his first year at Serra, he earned a starting cornerback spot.
 The Serra Cavaliers included future NFL players such as Marqise Lee, Robert Woods, Paul Richardson, and George Farmer.
 As a senior, Benwikere helped Serra win the 2009 California Interscholastic Federation Division 3 title.

 A three-sport letterwinner, Benwikere also played basketball and was a sprinter (11.0s in the 100m) and jumper on the track team.

 Benwikere attended football camp at UCLA during high school and had scholarship offers from San Jose State, Iowa State, New Mexico, San Diego State, and UNLV.